www.know_the_risk_of_5FU_chemotherapy.com

 • The Dana Farber Cancer Institute, Boston MA, introduced pre-screening for patients preparing for chemotherapy to treat gastrointestinal and breast cancer in Dec 2022.
 If a person is found to have partial deficiency, they will receive a reduced level of 5-FU or capecitabine; if they are completely deficient, they will receive neither drug and be directed to another treatment regimen.

-• Discuss with patients the risk of toxicity associated with DPD deficiency and the possible benefits of pre-screening.
+• Discussing with patients the risk of toxicity associated with DPD deficiency and the possible benefits of pre-screening.

 • See the full response at: https://www.regulations.gov/document/FDA-2020-P-2213-0045